Western Water prepared its price submission for the three-year period from 1 July 2020 to 30 June 2023.

-- The typical residential bill of $1019 per year will remain unchanged in year 1 (before inflation).
+- Western Water’s typical annual residential customer bill of just over $1000 will remain unchanged in 2020/21 (before inflation).

-- New Customer Contributions charges to developers will increase by 5% per year (before inflation) for greenfield sites to better reflect the cost of providing services to new estates.
-Charges for infill sites will increase by inflation only.
+- Charges to developers (New Customer Contributions) will increase by 5% per year (before inflation) for greenfield sites to better reflect the cost of providing services to new estates.

 |Reduced fixed charges

-- We have included a new payment to any customer property affected by more than 5 water supply interruptions in a year.
+- On top of existing guaranteed service levels, a new payment of $100 will apply to any customer property affected by more than 5 water supply interruptions in a year.

 |Greater customer value